-Well, we have one more thing to share with you: We are excited to announce that Business Class and Enterprise users can already try the beta team table view and can soon try out some of our beta dashboard and timeline Trello views.
+Well, we have one more thing to share with you: We are excited to announce that Premium and Enterprise users can already try the beta team table view and can soon try out some of our beta dashboard and timeline Trello views.
 Stay tuned—we can’t wait to announce everything we’re rolling out, and please give us your feedback as we are developing in real time.

 Whether you’ve been with us for nearly a decade, or you’re just jumping into Trello, we’re proud and excited to be in your corner for your productivity journey.
 Let’s take the next step together.